ShashankMistry/Feeling-And-Healing_Mental-health-Application/README.md

 # Feeling-And-Healing_Mental-health-Application
-An Android application that helps people who suffers from mental illness.
+An Android application that helps people who suffers from mental illness by taking quiz, talking to them via chat bot and suggesting them exercices.

 ## Highlights
 * Streaming Music